WendelBarata/Python-Decorators/README.md

 6. **Memoize**

    Caches function results in memory for faster subsequent calls.
 Perfect for expensive computations and recursive functions like Fibonacci.

+7. **Retry**

+   Automatically retries a function a specified number of times on failure.
+Useful for network requests and unreliable operations.